telerik/blazor-docs/components/grid/virtual-scrolling.md

 The same set of elements is reused to improve performance.
 While the next data is loading, a loading indicator is shown on the cells.
 If the user scrolls back up after scrolling down to a next page, the previous page will be loaded anew from the data source, like with regular paging.

+You can also Virtually Scroll the Grid Columns.
+More information can be found in the [Column Virtualization]({%slug grid-columns-virtual%}) article.

 ## Requirements

 To enable virtual scrolling: